IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+2/3/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - rest, transfer vehicke ownership, get myself together more.
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Laudry
+  - Get supplies for cooking, random things I don't have any more.
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers

 2/2/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - D&D! (self care though socialization)